 Which training triggers hypertrophy?

-In general, any kind of training that causes muscle soreness will result in hypertrophy.
-It’s pretty simple to understand: if you have sore muscles from doing sports, chances are, they’re growing.
-There is one important concept behind the fact that hypertrophy results from muscle soreness - it’s called “mechanical and metabolic tension”.
-Mechanical tension refers to resistance with weights or bodyweight training and the time your muscle is put under tension and metabolic tension describes the "burning sensation" of a muscle - so the point where your muscles start to burn when doing an exercise for instance.
+Hypertrophy is triggered when the muscles are pushed to their limits, which can sometimes also be accompanied by muscle soreness.
+Training that causes hypertrophy has to involve the application of the concepts of mechanical and metabolic tension.
+Mechanical tension refers to resistance with weights or bodyweight training and the time your muscle is put under tension and metabolic tension describes the “burning sensation” of a muscle - so the point where your muscles start to burn when doing an exercise, for instance.
+The combination of these in training will result in hypertrophy (and probably some achy muscles the next day!).

 In training science, it’s stated that especially plyometric movements such as running downhill or jumping onto something is greatly related to muscle growth.
 Why?
 For plyometric exercises, your body needs to use eccentric muscle contraction in order to absorb the force your body experiences.
 Eccentric muscle contraction is known for creating the most severe muscle soreness, and remember: muscle soreness = hypertrophy.